by Frank Freestar8n

 It is very important to have the star autoguided and centered during the measurement, due to the precision required in measuring these small drift rates.

 MetaGuide is entirely written in C++ with STL.
 The GUI components rely on MFC, but there is no use of .NET since MetaGuide is multi-threaded and delivered with most components statically linked – which I believe is disallowed by .NET.
-ASCOM is incorporated using the early binding mechanisms in C++.
-One detail is that ASCOM is encapsulated by a separate thread using a GIT, or Global Interface Table.
-This allows the emulation of an “infinite, interruptable pulseguide” by looping 1 second pulses in a separate thread.
-This gives greater control over the calibration process, and allows all calibration and guiding motions to be done using only PulseGuide calls.
-The only ASCOM command that MetaGuide uses to move the mount is PulseGuide.
+ASCOM is now accessed via late binding, which is the recommended approach.
+The only ASCOM command that MetaGuide uses to move the mount is PulseGuide, and it only moves the mount at the specified autoguide rates.

 The video component of MetaGuide relies on the DirectShow environment.
 MetaGuide uses an in-place transform filter, GuideFilter.ax, to handle the core image processing routines in its own thread.